diyarathore26/forest_essential_clone/README.md

 📂 **Products API GitHub Repo:** [diyarathore26/products-api](https://github.com/diyarathore26/products-api)

 ---

-⚡ How to Run Locally
+## ⚡ How to Run Locally
 1️⃣ Clone the repository

-bash
-Copy
-Edit
 git clone https://github.com/diyarathore26/forest_essential_clone.git
 2️⃣ Open index.html in your browser (or use a local server e.g. Live Server extension)

+---

 ⚠ Disclaimer
 -This project is for educational purposes only.
 -It is not affiliated with or endorsed by Forest Essentials.

+---

 🙌 Acknowledgments
--Official Forest Essentials website (for design reference)

--Open source community & web dev resources
+Official Forest Essentials website (for design reference) Open source community & web dev resources